edumserrano/github-issue-forms-parser/docs/dev-notes/workflows/github-workflows.md

 - https://github.com/{repo}/workflows/{workflow-name-URI-encoded}/badge.svg

-So for this repo and for the [build-and-test](/.github/workflows/build-test.yml) workflow the `svg` link is:
+For instance, for this repo and for the [build-and-test](/.github/workflows/build-test.yml) workflow the `svg` link is:

 - https://github.com/edumserrano/github-issue-forms-parser/workflows/Build%20and%20test/badge.svg